jacoblindev/ai-pair-dev/rules/generate-tasks.md

 ## 2. Confirm PRD & Guardrails

 - Ensure the PRD includes: Module Decomposition Plan, Test Strategy, Dependency Policy, and Reference Architecture.
-- Ensure `ARCH.md` and an initial `ADR-0001` exist or will be created in scaffolding.
+- Confirm `ARCH.md` boundaries are current; update PRD or `ARCH.md` if mismatched before proceeding.

-## 3. Baseline Settings
+## 3. Baseline Settings (Optional)

-- Agree thresholds: file size, function size, cyclomatic complexity, test budget, dependency budgets.
+- Agree any thresholds you care about (file size, function size, complexity, test budget).
 - Decide on allowlist/blocklist approach and how to enforce it (tooling optional).

 ## 3b.
 Architecture & Scaffolding First

-- Create the directory layout + empty stubs per PRD’s Module Plan.
+- Create the directory layout + empty stubs per PRD’s Module Plan and `ARCH.md` boundaries.
-- Add `ARCH.md` (from template) and `ADR-0001` capturing the architecture.
 - Expose only public APIs; keep stubs thin.
 No heavy logic yet.
+- Capture any intentional deviations from `ARCH.md` with an ADR.

 ## 3c.
-Guardrails
+Optional Guardrails

-- Wire file-size and complexity checks; add optional pre-commit hooks.
-- Add dependency checks (allowlist/blocklist; license check).
+- Add simple checks if desired (file-size/complexity, linting, dependency/license).

 ---

 ## Phase 1: Generate Parent Tasks

-Always include the scaffolding and guardrail tasks first:
+Always include the scaffolding task first:

-- [ ] 0.0 Establish architecture scaffolding and guards
+- [ ] 0.0 Establish architecture scaffolding
-  - [ ] 0.1 Create directory layout & stubs from PRD plan
+  - [ ] 0.1 Create directory layout & stubs from PRD Module Plan
-  - [ ] 0.2 Add ARCH.md + ADR-0001 recording the architecture
+  - [ ] 0.2 Align code with `ARCH.md` boundaries; add/update ADR if deviating
-  - [ ] 0.3 Add linters/complexity/file-size checks + pre-commit
+  - [ ] 0.3 Agree simple dependency rule (ADR required for new runtime deps)
-  - [ ] 0.4 Add architecture lint notes (ArchUnit/eslint-boundaries)
-  - [ ] 0.5 Dependency hygiene baseline (allowlist/blocklist + license scan)

 Then include feature slices or layers as parents (one line each).
 Keep them small and cohesive.